US election 2024: Trump wins

 Pricing is indicative.
 Past performance is not a reliable indicator of future results.

-A second Trump presidency might usher in a protectionist, “America first” agenda that could have far-reaching implications for everything from the dollar to energy stocks, cryptocurrencies and perhaps even the Federal Reserve’s independence.
+Donald Trump’s second term as president might usher in a protectionist, “America first” agenda that could have far-reaching implications for everything from the dollar to energy stocks, cryptocurrencies and perhaps even the US Federal Reserve’s independence.
+Trump is expected to loosen regulations on fossil fuels such as oil, gas and coal, and he may also cut red tape for corporations.

 However, as recent history has reminded us, it is often not policies but events – such as pandemics, wars and technological breakthroughs – that tend to have the greatest impact on markets.